 If you're new to gardening in your area, check with your neighbors or a local nursery to learn about common pests in the area.
 For example, tunneling rodents can often be a problem, but a layer of chicken wire at the bottom of your raised bed can prevent animals from getting through.

 When sizing your beds, keep your personal preferences in mind, and follow a few common guidelines.
 A minimum depth of six inches is recommended, and anything over about 18 inches tall will need supports along the sides as the weight of the soil can cause the bed walls to bow or fail.
 You can make your beds any length, however, keep the width to a four-foot maximum to allow easy access without having to step into the bed.

 Building Raised Garden Beds

 Once you've done your planning, building is relatively straightforward as you're simply cutting and assembling a box.
 Cut the four lengths of wood to your desired size and screw each side into a 4"x4" post.
-For taller beds, simply stack additional lengths of board and attach to the posts.
+For taller beds, simply stack additional lengths of the board and attach them to the posts.
 For very long or very tall beds, consider adding 1/2" aluminum flat stock to the inside walls for support.

-Once your boxes are built, move them to the desired location, place a layer of newspaper over existing grass, cover with chicken wire if necessary, and fill with soil, compost, and nutrient amendments.
+Once your boxes are built, move them to the desired location, place a layer of newspaper over existing grass, cover them with chicken wire if necessary, and fill them with soil, compost, and nutrient amendments.